gregdix/tmgbetaChat/README.md

   ```js
   {'apikey': 'yourApiKey'}
   ```

 3. Call and real time notifications

- To enable call support on iOS add iosrtc plugin from plugin marketplace To enable call support on Android < 5 add Crosswalk Webview plugin and set WebView to Crosswalk in Project Properties->Android->General.
+   To enable call support on iOS add iosrtc plugin from plugin marketplace.

+   To enable call support on Android < 5 add Crosswalk Webview plugin and set WebView to Crosswalk in Project Properties->Android->General.

    Also, for real time notifications(websocket) on Android<4.4 Crosswalk Webview is required too.

 4. [Configure](https://github.com/bit6/bit6-cordova#push-notifications) push notification support.